Artist: Aaron Brogan Mwesigwa

 - The artist agrees that Mukumbya Musoke Advocates and the participating gallery may at any time reproduce their work at no fee for purposes of publicizing the artist or artwork or for purposes of promotion of the current or future Prize events.

-- For any queries, please contact the organizers by email at firstname.lastname@example.org
+- 11. For any queries, please contact the organizers by email to: firstname.lastname@example.org